bergkvist/file-server/README.md

 ## Warnings
 - Does not protect against [path traversal attacks](https://owasp.org/www-community/attacks/Path_Traversal)
 - Does not set any HTTP cache headers
-- Does not support paths with url encoded characters

 ## Build